Group by folder in Sitecore Forms

 You could look into more options you have in the SearchConfig items, some ideas:

-• If you have a lot of templates and wish to organize them in folders, you could change the Solr query in the Search field to say (is template:1) in stead of (is template:0) like it has in the AllTemplatesSearchConfig.
+- If you have a lot of templates and wish to organize them in folders, you could change the Solr query in the

-• To show only the forms under a certain folder that are created by the current user, check the CreatedByCurrentUser checkbox like the MyFormsSearchConfig has.
+Searchfield to say(is template:1)in stead of(is template:0)like it has in the AllTemplatesSearchConfig. - To show only the forms under a certain folder that are created by the current user, check the

-• Inspired by the Solr query that Mohammad uses, make an “Uncategorized” option that shows all the Forms that are not in any subfolder but live directly under /sitecore/Forms by setting the Search field to (is template:0) AND (_latestversion:1) AND (_parent:b701850acb8a4943b2bcdddb1238c103) AND *
+CreatedWithin7Days,UpdatedWithin7DaysandUpdatedByCurrentUserthat might be interesting in certain use-cases.
+I’ve not tried these myself though. - Inspired by the Solr query that Mohammad uses, make an “Uncategorized” option that shows all the Forms that are not in any subfolder but live directly under

-(this parent guid is the ID for the /sitecore/Forms item on my instance, should be the same for any Sitecore install)
+(this parent guid is the ID for the/sitecore/Formsitem on my instance, should be the same for any Sitecore install)